dibley1973/Blogs.UsingEFAndSprocFToAcheiveCQRS/BlogPosts/UsingEFAndSprocFToAcheiveCQRS_Part3.md

         }
     }

-As we will be updating two tables in the database when we create an order, one to hodl the order and one to hold the products on the order we need to ensure that our updating is carried out in a single atomic action.
+As we will be updating two tables in the database when we create an order, one to hold the order and one to hold the products on the order we need to ensure that our updating is carried out in a single atomic action.
 For this we will use the UnitOfWork pattern.
 So lets move to the *Transactional* folder and create our *UnitOfWork*.
-As the unit of work will hold it's own instance of teh CommandContext and will need to ensure it disposes of this correctly it will need to implement the *IDisposable* interface.
+As the unit of work will hold it's own instance of the CommandContext and will need to ensure it disposes of this correctly it will need to implement the *IDisposable* interface.

     public class UnitOfWork : IDisposable
     {
         private bool _disposed;
         private readonly CommandContext _context;

+We will condtruct the *UnitOfWork* with a connection name or connection string, and use this to instantiate a *CommandContext*.
+This will live around for the life of the UnitOfWork and be disposed along with the UnitOfWork by following the Dispose Pattern.
+The UnitOfWork will contin two repositories, an *OrderRepository* and a *ProductsRepository*.
+These will both be instantiated with the CommandContext insstance.

+        public UnitOfWork(string nameOrConnectionString)
+        {
+            if (string.IsNullOrWhiteSpace(nameOrConnectionString)) throw new ArgumentNullException("nameOrConnectionString");

+            _context = new CommandContext(nameOrConnectionString);

+            Orders = new OrderRepository(_context);
+            Products = new ProductRepository(_context);
+        }

+As well as the properties to expose the repositories there is a single method `Complete()` which will call `SaveChanges()` on the *CommandContext*.
+This method is called when all updates made to the repositories need to be persisted back to the database.

+        /// <summary>
+        /// Called to complete a unit of work.
+        /// </summary>
+        public void Complete()
+        {
+            _context.SaveChanges();
+        }
-Lets now focus on the *Blogs.EfAndSprocfForCqrs.Services* project and open the *OrderService* tackle how we use what we have created so far in this post to add a new order to the database.

-First add a private field to hold a reference to the *UnitOfWork* and intialize it from the constructor like the OrderReadModel.
+Now the *UnitOfWork* is complete, we can focus on the *Blogs.EfAndSprocfForCqrs.Services* project and open the *OrderService* and use what we have created so far in this post to add a new order to the database.
+First we will add another private field to the service and this will hold a reference to the *UnitOfWork*. we will intialize it from the constructor just like we do with the OrderReadModel. we will pass the *UnitOfWork* into the service as we may want many services to perform actions all in one atomic transaction. for this reason we will not dispose of the *UnitOfWork* when the service dies, we will let the constructing code handle disposing of the *UnitOfWork* for us.

+        private readonly OrderReadModel _orderReadModel;
         private readonly UnitOfWork _unitOfWork;

         public OrderService(OrderReadModel orderReadModel, UnitOfWork unitOfWork)